Spooked By Salmonella: Raw Food!

 Last Updated on Saturday, January 11, 2014 08:57 PM

 Published on Thursday, March 04, 2010 11:01 AM

-You may have concerns when considering a raw diet for your cat.
-What about pathogens, parasites, bones and proper nutrients?
-Isn't raw feeding dangerous?
+You may have concerns when considering a raw meat diet for your cat.
+What about bones, parasites and proper nutrients?
+Most especially, what about pathogens such as salmonella

 Concerns about salmonella and e. coli are usually the first worry.
 Salmonella and e. coli are pathogens that are usually the product of improper slaughtering methods or improperly raised animals.
 Neither of these pathogens should be in meat intended for humans or animals.

 Most people are naturally cautious and careful when handling raw meat.
 Salmonella contamination occurs on non-meat or cooked products when food is cross-contaminated with a contaminated raw product, as has happened with commercial dry pet food.
 Following safe handling procedures and using only fresh meats from known sources minimizes any risk.